asukiaaa/utils_asukiaaa/README.md

 }
 ```

-Call process on changed to released or pressed
+Call process on changed to release or press
 ```
 if (btn.changedToPress()) {
-  // process on change to pressed
+  // process on change to press
 } else if (btn.changedToRelease()) {
-  // process on change to releaseed
+  // process on change to release
 }
 ```